Astor Place: Points of interest

 The current 299-seat Off-Broadway Astor Place Theatre, has been located in the landmark Colonnade Row on Lafayette Street, half a block south, since 1969.
 It was known for premiering works by downtown playwrights like Sam Shepard, but since 1991 has been the home of Blue Man Group, which now owns the theatre.
-The Joseph Papp Public Theater (home to the New York Shakespeare Festival) is located across the street in the former Astor Library building.
+The Joseph Papp Public Theater (home to The Public Theater) is located across the street in the former Astor Library building.

 The trapezium-shaped traffic island in the center of Astor Place is a popular meeting place and center of much skateboarding activity.
 The island is most notably home to Tony Rosenthal's sculpture "Alamo", known popularly as "The Cube", which consists of a large, black metal cube mounted on one corner.
 Installed in 1967 as part of the "Sculpture and the Environment" organized by the New York City Department of Cultural Affairs, the Alamo Cube has since become a popular meeting place in the East Village.
 The sculpture can be spun on its vertical axis by one person with some effort, and two or more people without trouble.
 In 2003, the cube was the subject of a prank played by the ATF squad (All Too Flat) in which it was turned into a giant Rubik's Cube.
 The members of the organization were careful with the prank, as they didn't want to be destructive.
 The cube stayed up for about 24 hours before city maintenance removed the painted cardboard panels from the sculpture.
 On March 10, 2005, the Parks Department removed the Cube for maintenance.
 The original artist and crew replaced a missing bolt, and made a few other minor repairs.
 A makeshift replica of PVC tubes named the Jello Cube in honor of Peter Cooper was placed in its stead.
 As of November 2005, the Cube returned with a fresh coat of black paint, still able to spin.

 Other nearby points of interest include: